Section508Coordinators/Dev-Auto-Pipeline-Ex/README.md

 - `yarn dev`
 - navigate to localhost:8000 and you should see the cauldron site
 - in a different terminal, navigate to the top level of the source directory
-- see if pa11y is able to validate the site by running `./node_modules/.bin/pa11y-ci -c ./.pa11yci-htmlcs`
+- see if pa11y is able to validate the site by running `npx pa11y-ci -c ./.pa11yci-htmlcs`
-- see if pa11y is able to validate the site via axe by running `./node_modules/.bin/pa11y-ci -c ./.pa11yci-axe`
+- see if pa11y is able to validate the site via axe by running `npx pa11y-ci -c ./.pa11yci-axe`
 - run the pa11y axe tests via yarn `yarn test-pa11y-axe`
 - run the pa11y tests via yarn `yarn test-pa11y-htmlcs`
 - generate the html axe report via `yarn generate-pa11y-axe-report`